Christianaojo/tech-writing_1/README.md

 2. Now write a note describing the change and click "Create pull request."

+And again, Congratulations!
+You just created a pull request

 # Conclusion:
 Learning how to use GitHub as a developer, whether you are a junior or senior developer, is crucial to your future in software development.
 You must have a basic understanding of GitHub in order to network with other developers, benefit from their knowledge, and maybe land a job.